-Although we planned this center to go along with Groundhog Day, it was so rich with learning opportunities and discoveries that I think we will make it a regular part of our center rotations!
+The activity was so rich with learning opportunities and discoveries that I think we will make it a regular part of our center rotations!

 Have your children ever experimented with Lights and Shadows?!
 Have fun playing and learning with them today.

 Subscribe to receive a FREE dramatic play printable set, as well as our latest content by email.